drakkan/sftpgo/docs/external-auth.md

 fi
 ```

-If you have an external authentication program that could be useful for others too, please let us know and/or send a pull request.
+If you have an external authentication hook that could be useful for others too, please let us know and/or send a pull request.